AUTHOR: The Dental CFO

 - Non-patient interruptions such as phone calls and vendors

-- Not having morning huddles to check for glitches in that day’s schedule
+- Not having morning huddles to check for glitches in the day’s schedule

 - Dentists not moving from room to room efficiently and getting too focused on one patient